Namchee/conventional-pr/README.md

 4. Pull request does not introduce too many file changes.
 5. All commits in the pull request have valid messages.
 6. Pull request has a valid branch name.
+7. All commits in the pull request must be signed.

 All validators are configurable.
 Please refer to the [inputs](#inputs) section on how to configure whitelists.